+Board-level oversight Description of oversight and objectives relating to

+and/or executive biodiversity

+management-level

+responsibility for

+biodiversity-related issues

-Board-level oversight and/or executive management-level responsibility for biodiversity-related issues Description of oversight and objectives relating to biodiversity Row 1 Yes, both board-level oversight and executive management-level responsibility The board and executive management level have oversight in the area of biodiversity.
-Terex is subject to a wide range of environmental laws and regulations, including air and water regulations.
+Row Yes, both board-level The board and executive management level have oversight 1 oversight and executive around biodiversity.
+Terex is subject to a wide range of management-level environmental laws and regulations, including air and water responsibility regulations.
 These laws and regulations govern actions that may have adverse environmental effects, such as discharges to air and water, and require compliance with certain practices when handling and disposing of hazardous and non-hazardous wastes.